Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store refrigerated in the original carton to protect from light.
+Store in the refrigerator in the original carton to protect from light.
 Do not freeze.
-Some presentations may be kept at room temperature for a limited period; check the specific label for time limits and do not return to the refrigerator once kept at room temperature.
+Do not shake.
+If needed, a single unit may be kept at room temperature for a limited, label-specified time; do not return it to the refrigerator afterward.
 Keep out of reach of children.

 Pen Handling and Sharps Disposal